AykoSc/bachelorarbeit-frontend/README.md

 1. Install node.js.
 2. Install all dependencies from the package.json with `npm install`.
 3. Start server with `npm run dev`.
+4. Standard URL for access is http://localhost:5173 and can also be seen in the console.

 ## Functionality